Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 ### Parameter: `acrName`

-The name of the Azure Container Registry
+The name of the Azure Container Registry.

 - Required: Yes
 - Type: string